Took a real ground test today. So here are my first thoughts about the new metal detector from XP.

 I don’t see why you should have to pay that kind of money right now.

-If your places – where there is water, beaches, etc. – then buy it.
+If your place – where there is water, beaches, etc. – then buy it.

-Although I have no doubt that in a year or two Deus II will be much better.
-If you prioritize ergonomics, comfort and speed in your metal detector, you are welcome.
+Although I do not doubt that in a year or two Deus II will be much better.
+If you prioritize ergonomics, comfort, and speed in your metal detector, you are welcome.

 P .S.
 This is a first impression, I may be wrong somewhere.

-And in general any test is subjective, friends draw your own conclusions.
+And in general, any test is subjective, friends draw your conclusions.

 So to sum up – the device should be studied further, especially its sounding and behavior at depth.
-With identification, speed and separation I have no doubt that everything is good here.
+With identification, speed, and separation I do not doubt that everything is good here.

 The device is very interesting and multifaceted, the more you get to know it, the more questions appear in your head.
 Although maybe it’s just me who has that approach.
-The other will simply grab the device and just go prospecting – and in fact in his own way he is also right.
+The other will simply grab the device and just go prospecting – and, in his way, he is also right.

 All that I found – found with.
 It is just super!!!
-A heap of colored targets, excellent separation even at depth, and any small targets can be caugth at 20-25 cm.
+A heap of colored targets, excellent separation even at depth, and any small targets can be caught at 20-25 cm.